read-all-about-it/cde/README.md

 - `master` is a protected branch.
 Pull requests must pass strict kondo linting and testing via Github Actions in order to be merged.
 A successful merge triggers a new Netlify build.
 This is our production.
 - We use Netlify's [Deploy Previews](https://docs.netlify.com/site-deploys/deploy-previews/) for all pull requests.
 This is effectively our development environment.
 - We expect git tags for version numbers.
 We currently use [Semantic Versioning](https://semver.org/).
 We also support version numbers as performance art, and are considering [other views](https://www.youtube.com/watch?v=oyLBGkS5ICk).
+Remember to use `npm version (major|minor|patch)` as needed.